fiskaltrust/release-notes/middleware/middleware-1.3.31.md

 Please note that this change requires a rebuild of the CashBox and a re-download of the Launcher (i.e. the _fiskaltrust.exe_).
 If you're not affected by this issue, an update is not required.

+## Bug fix: TSS serials were not correctly calculated in DSFinV-K exports when using Deutsche Fiskal or Swissbit Cloud TSEs
+We've fixed an issue where the TSS's serial number was incorrectly computed when generating local DSFinV-K exports.
+This only affects the export, not the signed data.
+The fix is backward compatible to existing data.

 ## Affected packages